technipelago/gr8crm-demo-app/README.md

 | crm-task+crm-task-ui         | Task/Calendar Management
 | crm-ui-bootstrap             | Twitter Bootstrap user interface (used by most -ui plugins)

+Documentation for each plugin is available on http://gr8crm.github.io

+Note that all GR8 CRM plugins are not available in Grails Central Repository yet, but most of them are.
+If you want to use a plugin from the list above that is not yet available, create an issue and I will prioritize the polishing and documentation for that plugin and release it as soon as I can.

 ## Running the demo application

 To test this demo application, you basically just have to clone the repository and start the application with `grails run-app`.